 What Most People Get Wrong About Dime Size

 Here's where it gets interesting.
-S. A lot of people think all U.coins are roughly the same size, or that dimes are similar in diameter to nickels or quarters.
+A lot of people think all U.On top of that, s. coins are roughly the same size, or that dimes are similar in diameter to nickels or quarters.
 They're not.

 Confusing Diameter with Thickness

 Another common mistake is mixing up diameter with thickness.
-Practically speaking, people might say "a dime is about 18 mm" and think that's the whole story.
-But the thickness — 1.Because of that, 35 mm — is a completely different measurement.
+People might say "a dime is about 18 mm" and think that's the whole story.
+But the thickness — 1.So 35 mm — is a completely different measurement.
 Both matter, but for different reasons.

 Practical Ways to Measure a Dime